jinloes/scheduler/README.rst

 The system is designed to be fully distributed, highly available, and resilient to failures.
 If a job is being executed and a scheduler node fails, then the job will be requeued to be executed immediately by another scheduler node.
 The scheduler system is backed by a Zookeeper_ ensemble to provide the features previously described.
-The diagram below
+The diagram below shows a typical workflow.

 .. image:: docs/images/architecture.png
     :width: 400px